NappTheDev/napp-boostcraft/README.md

 # napp-boostcraft
-Crafting system for a boosting laptop and a hacking device for boosting.
+Crafting system for a boosting laptop and a hacking device for car boosting.
 This script is made to work with Lionh34rt's Car Boosting Script out of the box but can be edited as it's Open Source.

 **VPN Item for items.lua since everything else already exists:**
 ```